-The preparation of this paper was supported by the National Science Foundation (Grants RED-9552950, REC-9632612), The ideas expressed here do not necessarily reflect the positions of the supporting agency.
+The preparation of this paper was supported by the National Science Foundation (Grants RED-9552950, REC-9632612, REC-9814682, REC-0126227).
+The ideas expressed here do not necessarily reflect the positions of the supporting agency.
 I would like to thank Seymour Papert for his overall support and inspiration and for his constructive criticism of this research in its early stages.
+Walter Stroup has been a close collaborator throughout the GasLab project.
+His ideas and contributions have been invaluable.
 Mitchel Resnick and David Chen gave extensive support in conducting the original GasLab research.
-I would also like to thank Ed Hazzard and Christopher Smick for extensive discussions of the GasLab models and of the ideas in this paper.
-Wally Feurzeig, Nora Sabelli, Ron Thornton and Paul Horwitz made valuable suggestions to the project design.
-Paul Deeds, Ed Hazzard, Rob Froemke, Ken Reisman and Daniel Cozza contributed to the design and implementation of the most recent GasLab models.
-Josh Mitteldorf has been an insightful critic of the subtle points of thermodynamics.
-Walter Stroup has been a frequent and invaluable collaborator throughout the GasLab project.
-Donna Woods gave unflagging support and valuable feedback on drafts of this chapter.
+I would also like to thank Josh Mitteldorf, Ed Hazzard, Christopher Smick and Seth Tisue for extensive discussions of the GasLab models and of the ideas in this paper.
+Wally Feurzeig, Nora Sabelli, Richard Noss, Ron Thornton, and Paul Horwitz made valuable suggestions to the project design.
+Seth Tisue, Brent Collins, Matt Goto, Sharona Levy, Ed Hazzard, Meridith Bruozas, Paul Deeds, Rob Froemke, Ken Reisman and Daniel Cozza contributed to the design and implementation of many of the more recent GasLab models.
+Bruce Sherin, Donna Woods and Dor Abrahamson made valuable comments and suggestions on a draft of this paper.
+Eric Betzold provided needed technical help with the figures.